yosemitebandit/vebsite/readme.md

 #### things to make better

-* some sense of "updated" since I frequently add more to the same article
 * get all those notes and projects from `master`
 * get all those notes and projects from the old `vvebsite` blog
-* some kind of landing page
 * code rendering on the site (instead of embedded gists) ala [this post](http://ktmud.github.io/huggle/en/intro/)
 * some handling of ipython notebooks